DouglasUrner/MYP-Design/ECS/Unit 3 - Web Design/Unit3-WebDesign.md

 __Statement of Inquiry:__ Innovation in web design enables communities on the Internet to communicate and collaborate across physical, political, and cultural boundaries.

+The technical innovations that support the functions of the Internet and the World Wide Web have also enabled new forms of collaboration and community.

 ### Inquiry Questions

 * __Factual:__